"I get commissions for purchases made through links in this post."

 We know this won’t happen on your first time on the skate, but you got the instruction and knew how to keep the falling to the lowest.
 To gain relaxation, push yourself to more practice, build confidence and skill, you’ll become a conqueror.

 You don’t want to keep one speed forever.
 Challenge yourself with faster motion.
-You’ll need to bend down on your waist and transfer your mass to the muscles on the thighs then push a bit harder.
-Move your legs quicker and press on the skates to propel forward.
+You’ll need to bend down on your waist and transfer your mass to the muscles on the thighs then push a bit harder and move your legs quicker and press on the skates to propel forward.
 Lengthen each stride, then push off one foot and glide with the other until you lose momentum, then switch to the same manner.

 Use sufficient force for average speed; you don’t want to go too fast when stopping could be out of control.
 Bend the elbows and move them back and forward to keep your balance.

-Scissor is more advanced backward rolling where you’re pushing both feet at the same time.
+Scissor is more advanced backward rolling where you’re pushing both feet at the same time it’s considered impressive for the player to pull off.
 Making it by pushing your feet in and out consecutively until you want to stop.
 We feel like we need to remind you again of keeping your knees bent and chest forward.

 Dancing is the time when you can finally survive on the wheels.
 Now you can try something more advanced but first, give your body some melody.
 Allow some music in the skating can motivate your mood and guide your body’s movements with rhymes.